HAS THE PASSOVER BEEN PASSED OVER?

 In this process it is perceived that what the churches of this world have been trumpeting has little or no relevance to what Christ taught.
-The one who is the author of both New and Old Testaments is Christ, the Word, and it is there that we should be looking for correct understanding of the times and elements of this most important event, the Passover.
+The One who wrote both the New and Old Testaments is Christ—the Word—and it is there we should be looking for correct understanding of the times and elements of this most important event, the Passover.
 It seems that in recent times, among some who sincerely want to seek a true understanding of God’s word, there has been a cry that we need to get back to our Hebrew Roots, which in some cases may be an admirable goal.

 Some make the mistake of combining the Passover with the celebration of the Night to be Much Observed, which is a joyous occasion.
 It originally pictured Israel coming out of slavery in Egypt.
 Today it pictures God’s people being released from the deceptions of this world’s beliefs to understand the true future God has in store for man.
 As will be shown, the Bible, the Word of Christ, never combines these two events.

-It is clear that the Messiah gave us many warnings about the Sadducees, those who were controlling the temple worship and the Pharisees, who usurped the seat of Moses, who taught their man-made restrictions in place of God’s word.
+It is clear that the Messiah gave us many warnings about the Sadducees—those who were controlling the temple worship; and the Pharisees—who usurped the seat of Moses, and taught their man-made restrictions in place of God’s Word.
 Also included were a large number of Jewish adherents to their teachings, including a variety of smaller Jewish sects.
 They adhered to combinations and variations of their beliefs.
 Eventually the Pharisees gained control and dominated what today is called the Jewish religion.
 Just as Christ taught against their teachings, we need to exercise the same manner of judgment.
 Therefore, it is understood that the term “Jew” as used here represents those who today practice those same erroneous rabbinic teachings.
 These rabbinic teachings and practices are not limited to the four gospels.
 There are many examples in the book of Acts and in Paul’s writings warning of their deceptions.

 Beginning with the four gospels Christ addresses the Sadducees.
-Mark 12:24, “Jesus answered and said to them, ‘Are you not therefore mistaken, because you do not know the scriptures nor the power of God?’”
+Mark 12:24 “Jesus answered and said to them, ‘Are you not therefore mistaken, because you do not know the Scriptures nor the power of God?’”
 The word “know,” #1492 in Strong’s carries not only the idea of recall, but also its intrinsic meaning of what is being said.
-In John 11:20 Christ instructs His disciples: “But if one walks in the night he stumbles, because the light is not in him.”
+In John 11:10 Christ instructs His disciples: “But if one walks in the night he stumbles, because the light is not in him.”
 Later, in John 5:38 Jesus answered the Jews, “But you do not have His word abiding in you, because whom He sent, Him you do not believe.”
-Note: NKJV used throughout.

 How would they do this?
-They do it by combining them into one celebration that neither honors Christ’s sacrifice with a separate commemoration, which is the Passover, or the separate celebration of freedom from the slavery of this world.
+They do it by combining them into one celebration that neither honors Christ’s sacrifice (with a separate commemoration—the Passover), or the separate celebration of freedom from the slavery of this world.

 THE APOSTLES ALSO WARNED